-If there’s one thing Amano shrimp are famous for, that will be their relentless behavior of eating algae off plants.
-Overeating of algae turns some shrimp turn blue-tinted color when they are overeating hair algae.
+If there’s one thing amano shrimp are famous for, it is their relentless behavior of eating algae off plants.
+Too much algae consumption can make some shrimp turn blue.
 They feed to grow fast.
 Feeding rapidly is the reason they need to molt once a week.
 So this level of energy is not achievable when a creature is a lazy feeder.
-So, how active are Amano shrimp?
+So, how active are amano shrimp?

 How Active Are Amano Shrimp?

 Amano shrimp is one of the most active shrimp in all of its genus.
 They can feed 24/7 and remain active until your tank is spotless and free from algae.
 With feeding, few shrimp do come near their energy level.
 The fact that they aren’t nocturnal is why they feed during the daytime, too.